 \subsection{Calculation rules}

 We now gather further techniques to manipulate ideals and RLCTs.
 The first result, referred to as ``chain rule'' in~\cite{lin:phd} is central to many arguments in this paper.
-We derive this slightly more general statement from~\cite[Proposition 8]{Lin2017Ideal} by shifting the point $x \in \Omega$ to the origin by a linear translation.
+The following statement that we will use without further reference is a slight generalization of~\cite[Proposition 8]{Lin2017Ideal} but the proof is exactly the same.